 Alternatively, you can add an OID recipe to the SNMP device based on the SNMP device type that is set.
 An OID recipe is a group of OID monitors that can be applied to all different kinds of SNMP assets of the same asset type.

-To enable SNMP on an existing asset, head to the Assets & RMM page and select an asset and then select 'edit' from the asset details page:
+- To enable SNMP on an existing asset, head to the Assets & RMM page.

-Once the SNMP information has been added, when you return to the asset detail page, you will now see a section for Monitored Object Identifiers (OIDS):
+When you return to the asset detail page, you will now see a section for Monitored Object Identifiers (OIDS).

 Monitored Object Identifiers (OIDS)